 Hans Christian Andersen House

 H.C.
-Andersen's House - a world you thought you knew - Visit the newly built H.C.
-Andersen House in the historic quarter.
+Andersen's House - a world you think you know - Visit the popular Hans Christian Andersen House in the historic quarter.

 Each of these attractions offers a different side of Andersen - the cobbler's son, the playful adult and the socially critical writer.